-To register click HERE (registration will open soon)
+To register click HERE

 You will receive a confirmation email to confirm your payment is complete.

-Cancellation deadline is Thursday September 15.
+RSVP & Cancellation deadline is Thursday September 15.

 Lecture Course * 2 Hours CE Credit

 Time: FREE Happy Hour: 5:30pm – 6:30pm * Meeting starts at 6:30pm

 Location: Austin Country Club - 4408 Long Champ Dr, Austin 78746

 Cost: $60 CADS member dentist/$70 guest of member/$100 nonmember dentist

 The purpose of root canal therapy is to remove bacteria from the root canal systems of teeth and prevent reinfection.
 Although the purpose of root canal therapy has not changed, the means by which we are able to accomplish this has seen revolutionary change.
 The goal of this lecture is to understand why root canals fail and offer minimally invasive strategies for long-term success.
 The second part of the lecture discusses the misdiagnosis of vertical root fractures.